A Survey on LLM-as-a-Judge: Improvement Strategy

 To better align with the requirements of evaluation tasks, many research works further transform inputs and instructions sampled from public datasets to construct more targeted training data.
 OffsetBias\cite{offsetbias} aims to reduce biases of LLMs by using GPT4 to generate off-topic versions of the original inputs and then having GPT-3.5 respond to the new inputs to produce bad responses.
-By pairing good and bad responses as training data to fine-tune the LLMs as evaluators, the biases in LLMs are significantly reduced, including length bias, concreteness bias, knowledge bias and so on.
-JudgeLM\cite{judgelm} enhances LLMs' evaluation capabilities by creating different types of training data through paradigms like reference support and reference drop.
+By pairing good and bad responses as training data to fine-tune the LLMs as evaluators, the biases in LLMs are significantly reduced, including length bias, concreteness bias, knowledge bias, and so on.
+JudgeLM\cite{zhu2023judgelm} enhances LLMs' evaluation capabilities by creating different types of training data through paradigms like reference support and reference drop.
 CritiqueLLM\cite{ke2024critiquellm} proposes a multi-path prompting approach, combining pointwise-to-pairwise and referenced-to-reference-free prompting strategies to restructure referenced pointwise grading data into four types, which helps create Eval-Instruct to fine-tune LLMs, addressing shortcomings in pointwise grading and pairwise comparison.
+Yu et al.\cite{yu2025improve} sample data from the preference dataset and rewrite judge templates to synthesize training data, and use GPT-4o to analyze and judge the pairs of answers in the synthetic data.
+The correct judgments, along with the synthetic data and analysis, will be processed as training data for the SFT phase of judge models.

-In summary, constructing meta evaluation training data targeted at specific evaluation tasks and fine-tuning LLMs can directly adjust the model's internal parameterized knowledge and language abilities.
+In summary, constructing meta-evaluation training data targeted at specific evaluation tasks and fine-tuning LLMs can directly adjust the model's internal parameterized knowledge and language abilities.
 This is the most straightforward method to improve the evaluation performance of LLM evaluators and address potential biases.